MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 Instructions to carry out a missed approach may be given to avert an unsafe situation.
 When a missed approach is initiated, cockpit workload is inevitably high.
 Any transmissions to aircraft going around should be brief and kept to a minimum.

 <blockquote>
-"Royal Air Maroc 810 delta, go around".
+"Syphax 14 Tango, go around".
 </blockquote>

 Once the traffic has acknowledged the instruction and is observed to be safely climbing away, they shall be handed off to the Approach controller.

 <blockquote>
-"Royal Air Maroc 810 delta, fly runway heading, climb 4 000 ft, contact Mohammed V Approach 119.9".
+"Syphax 14 Tango, fly runway heading, climb 3 000 ft, contact Tunis Radar 121.200".
 </blockquote>

 In the case that there is a risk that the go-around aircraft will overtake the departing aircraft, instructions for avoiding action shall be given to the departing aircraft in the form of altitude restrictions.
 Additionally, if separation is infringed, each aircraft shall receive relevant traffic information, respectively.